upbound/provider-terraform/README.md

 # Terraform Provider

+⚠️ **DEPRECATION NOTICE:** **This repository is archived.** All active development and future updates have moved to the new repo [crossplane-contrib/provider-terraform](https://github.com/crossplane-contrib/provider-terraform).
+Please use that repo for any new contributions, bug reports, or feature requests.

 > [!IMPORTANT]
 > This provider is frozen at Terraform 1.5.7 and will not adopt any Terraform versions released under the BSL license.
 For newer capabilities, consider [provider-opentofu](https://github.com/upbound/provider-opentofu) instead.